Next.js Quick start guide

 }

-Now, when you view your site, you can click on an article which will direct you to that specific article like in the image below.
+Now, when you view your site, you can click a blog post which will direct you to that specific post like in the image below.

 All done